opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 The append modifier combines the values of two or more keys into a single output value.
 The values are appended from left to right.
 You can also specify an optional separator to be inserted between the values.

-#### Example
+#### Example of usage

-The following pattern extracts the values of `key1` and `key2` fields and appends them together, with a space as the separator:
+The following is an example of how to use the append modifier.
+In this example, the pattern extracts the values of `key1` and `key2` fields and appends them together, with a space as the separator:

 `%{key1} %{key2}`